kubernetes/ingress-nginx/docs/user-guide/miscellaneous.md

 The only requirement to avoid the close of connections is the increase of the values of `proxy-read-timeout` and `proxy-send-timeout`.

-The default value of this settings is `60 seconds`.
+The default value of these settings is `60 seconds`.

 A more adequate value to support websockets is a value higher than one hour (`3600`).